July 1, 2024–June 30, 2025

 Additional Points of Pride

-UT reached a record retention rate of 92%
+UT reached a record first-year retention rate—92.4% of students returned for their sophomore year.

 Tuition and Scholarships